 How does the RHA TrueConnect compare to other true wireless earbuds?

-The AirPods Pro support AAC, integrate the company’s H1 chip for snappy connection quality, and boast effective noise cancelling which is outperformed only by the Sony WF-1000XM3.
-Not only that, but you also retain the stemmed design and an official water-resistance rating (IPX4).
-The Apple AirPods Pro are notably more expensive than the RHA TrueConnect, but your dollar goes a lot further with Apple’s earbuds.
+The Apple AirPods Pro support AAC, integrate Apple’s H1 chip for snappy connection quality, and boast effective noise canceling which is outperformed only by the Sony WF-1000XM3.
+Not only that, but the AirPods Pro retain the stemmed design and an official water-resistance rating (IPX4).
+They are notably more expensive than the RHA TrueConnect, but your dollar goes a lot further with Apple’s earbuds.
 If you’re an iPhone user, it’s easy to justify Apple’s earbuds in order to stay within the company ecosystem.

-You can also go the opposite route and save quite a bit of cash by looking into the Anker Soundcore Liberty Air 2 total wireless earbuds.
-These also have a stem-like appearance but unlike the RHA TrueConnect, they support AAC for high-quality, reliable streaming on iOS devices.
-Battery life is comparable and you will save money by picking the Liberty Air 2 are a tad more expensive than RHA’s earbuds.
-Another solid pair of affordable, fashionable pair of true wireless earbuds are the 1More Stylish.
+Another alternative of the RHA TrueConnect is the Anker Soundcore Liberty Air 2 true wireless earbuds.
+These also have a stem-like appearance but unlike the RHA TrueConnect, they support AAC and aptX for high-quality, reliable streaming on iOS and Android devices alike.
+Battery life is comparable but the Liberty Air 2 are a tad more expensive than RHA’s earbuds.